 They were on clearance for 30 cents each!
 Score!

-For the raffia one, I made a rosette out of scrap fabric and glued it on with a glass gem glued to the center.
+For the raffia one, I made a fabric rosette out of scrap fabric and glued it on with a glass gem glued to the center.
 I love how the green gem mimics the green dot leaves on the scrapbook paper!
 And I picked the twig drawer pull to use for this one since the paper had a tree on it!

 I LOVE how they turned out!
 Only about an hour’s effort and very simple supplies!